tdwg/bdq/tg2/_review/docs/tutorial/index.md

 **Note** that a proposed **BDQ Maintenance Group** will be established to maintain the BDQ Standard.
 This group will take responsibility for advising on processes for editing the BDQ standard and evaluating new BDQ Tests, `Use Cases` and other components of the BDQ Standard.

 By following this workflow, you move from a human-centric research need to a machine-readable technical standard.

+### 2.1 Best Practices

+1. **Atomic Tests**: Make each Test evaluate one single simple aspect of data quality.
+1. **Start Simple**: Begin defining basic `Validation` Tests before considering more complex Tests and `Amendments`.
+1. **Consider Edge Cases**: Define Tests for empty values, nulls, whitespace, and out of range values.
+1. **Use Established Authorities**: Reference widely accepted standards when possible.
+1. **Generalize Appropriately**: Consider how different parts of the community might want to use a test in slightly different ways.
+1. **Document Assumptions**: Be explicit about why paricular choices were made in the development of a test including choices of default values.
+1. **Plan for Evolution**: Consider how tests might need to change over time.
+1. **Iterate**: Refine Tests based on implementation feedback and real-world data.
+1. **Conformance Test**: Evaluate whether Test implementations produce the expected outputs for a range of given inputs covering all decision paths in each Test.
+1. **Consider Test Interactions**: Consider how multiple tests might interact on the same data.

 ## 3 Defining a Use Case (non-normative)